sonu1311/Coursera_Capstone/README.md

 # Coursera_Capstone
-This is a project in the IBM Coursera professional certification for data science.
+This is a capstone project part of IBM data science professional certification.